WesScivetti/snacs/README.md

 This codebase houses the SNACS classifiers for Chinese, English, Gujarati, Hindi, and Japanese.
 These results are described in [Scivetti et al. 2025](https://people.cs.georgetown.edu/nschneid/p/xlingsnacs.pdf) (COLING 2025).

+## Help

+If you'd like to use this repo and are having issues, please reach out directly to me via email at wss37@georgetown.edu.

 ## Results

 See [paper](https://people.cs.georgetown.edu/nschneid/p/xlingsnacs.pdf) for scores.